 A lot of people think “If I speak English, I can teach it, right?”
 But this isn’t the case.
 Teaching a language is very different from speaking a language.
 Some people who speak excellent English don’t make great teachers.

 Teaching, like any skill, must be learned and practiced.
-In a TEFL certification course, you’ll have the opportunity to do exactly that.
+In a TEFL certification online course, you’ll have the opportunity to do exactly that.

 Getting a TEFL certification is especially important if you don’t have a formal teaching background.
 You’ll want to gain as much practical teaching knowledge as possible so you can impress your future students and employers.